-Please refer to the section Application vs. IT component if you do not have a clear understanding of the differences between both since this essential for the following guidelines how middleware can be modeled.
+Please refer to the section Application vs. IT component if you do not have a clear understanding of the differences between both since this is essential for the following guidelines on how middleware can be modeled.

-- Provides visibility on most LeanIX reports, as they are application centric.
+- Provides visibility on most LeanIX reports, as they are application-centric.

 - Enables application rationalization modeling through Interfaces.

 - Enables the Business Capabilities and User Group relations view in reporting.

 - Does not allow for a clear view on IT landscape reports, unless double-modeled (see below).

 - Visualizing data flow between 2 applications becomes challenging.

 - Needs to be double-modeled as an IT component as well in order to enable Technology Matrix and

 - Not efficient when using Fact Sheet count.

 Modelling middleware as an IT Component as shown below is the LeanIX best practice approach